nexiality/documentation/release/nexial-core-v2.0.changelog.md

   documentation in a standard way.
 - [`expects(var,default)`](../commands/macro/expects(var,default)): **NEW** command to assert expected data variable prior to invoking the enclosing macro.
+  - the `default` param is no longer required to be filled in.
+When missing, the specified `var` is required data variable from the viewpoint of the enclosing macro.
 - [`produces(var,value)`](../commands/macro/produces(var,value)): **NEW** command to indicate the data variable that will be created/overwritten as part of the enclosing macro execution.